Properties of the Multiphase Outflows in Local (Ultra)luminous Infrared Galaxies: Results

 \subsection{Comparison of outflow phases}

 In this subsection we compare the ionized and neutral atomic outflows to the molecular outflow properties.

-For the following analysis, we also add the extended sample described in Sect. \ref{sec:extended_sample}. which includes 31 galaxies with at least two outflow phases and 13 galaxies with all three outflow phases (excluding galaxies which have only an upper limit in at least one phase).
+For the following analysis, we also add the extended sample described in Section \ref{sec:extended_sample}. which includes 31 galaxies with at least two outflow phases and 13 galaxies with all three outflow phases (excluding galaxies which have only an upper limit in at least one phase).

 We first test how much each phase (molecular, ionized and neutral atomic) contributes to the total outflow rate for galaxies with measurements of all outflow phases.
 This is important to allow for a fair comparison to predictions of models and simulations of galaxy evolution, which look at the total impact of the outflow, while most observations focus on one single phase instead and thus might underestimate outflow properties.
-The outflow masses were homogenised according to the procedure outlined in Sect. \ref{sec:extended_sample}.
-This relative contribution to the total outflow rate is shown in Fig. \ref{fig:three_phase_comp}, where the molecular contribution is shown in blue, the neutral atomic and the ionized in red and green, respectively.
+The outflow masses were homogenised according to the procedure outlined in Section \ref{sec:extended_sample}.
+The relative contributions of different phases to the total outflow rate are shown in Fig. \ref{fig:three_phase_comp}, where the molecular contribution is shown in blue, the neutral atomic and the ionized in red and green, respectively.
 The galaxies are sorted by AGN luminosity which increases from left to right.
-The molecular outflow mass rate amounts to more than half the total mass outflow rate in 11 out of the 13 galaxies.
+The molecular mass outflow rate amounts to more than half the total mass outflow rate in 11 out of the 13 galaxies.
 The two galaxies where this is not the case are both classified as star forming galaxies.
 Some star forming galaxies, whose names are shown in crimson in Fig. \ref{fig:three_phase_comp}, display larger mass outflow rate contributions from the ionized and the neutral atomic phase than AGN and LI(N)ER galaxies.
-The ionized phase is negligible (<5$\%$ of the total outflow rate) in AGN and LI(N)ER galaxies and is only larger than 20$\%$ in one star forming object (IRAS 20100-4156).
+The ionized phase is negligible (<5~$\%$ of the total outflow rate) in AGN and LI(N)ER galaxies and is only larger than that in two star forming objects (NGC1614 and IRAS 20100-4156).
+If the gas densities in the ionized outflow are even larger than estimated through the [SII] doublet, as suggested by the results based on the auroral lines discussed in Section \ref{sec:density_extinction}, then this would make our results even stronger.
+In other words, the fraction of the outflow rate associated with the ionized component would be even lower.